AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Cannot edit permissions on a user's role**

-*[!DNL Workfront] Proof*
+*[!DNL Workfront Proof]*

-When a user attempts to edit the "Resolve comments and apply actions" or "Share a proof by tagging" permissions on a user's role in [!DNL Workfront] Proof, the changes are not saved.
+When a user attempts to edit the "[!UICONTROL Resolve comments and apply actions]" or "[!UICONTROL Share a proof by tagging]" permissions on a user's role in [!DNL Workfront Proof], the changes are not saved.
 The user gets a notification that the template has been updated, but if the user opens the role permissions again they can see that the changes were not saved.

 +++